 -Non-Franchise Businesses taken into account: 8,966

-Currently, the majority of customers seeking home improvement services are baby boomers adapting their homes to changes over time.
-However it is expected in several years the shift of homeowners will go from baby boomers to millennials, who will then make up the majority of the market for home improvement.
+Currently, the majority of customers seeking home improvement services are baby boomers and Gen Xers adapting their homes to changes over time.
+However, it is expected in several years the shift of homeowners will go from baby boomers and Gen Xers to millennials, who will then make up the majority of the market for home improvement.
 Rather than building a new home, they are more likely to purchase older and more affordable housing that will require different home improvements.

-With buying a business in the home services space, it is likely you will also need to buy professional equipment specific to your service, and potentially liability insurance or permits depending on what you type of home service business you choose to do.
+Along with buying a business in the Home Services space, it is likely you will also need to buy professional equipment specific to your service, and potentially liability insurance or permits depending on what type of home service business you choose to do.

 At Vetted Biz, we have reviewed over 2,900 businesses and franchises for our online business platforms.
-For the businesses we have reviewed and analyzed in the Home Services space, we have seen a range of investment amounts start at $2,925 all the way up to $1,994,000.
+For the businesses we have reviewed and analyzed in the Home Services space, we have seen a range of investment amounts, from $2,925 all the way up to $1,994,000.
 These businesses do not need to have such a high capital as offices can be based in the home.
-The cleaning and maintenance industry which also has a similar business model also has a similar higher investment amount of $768,000.
+The Cleaning and Maintenance industry, which has a similar business model, also has a similar higher investment amount of $768,000.
 Based on our research, the average royalty fee is 6.9%, and the average marketing fee makes up 2.8% of the gross revenue.
-In the SBA analysis for the 7(a) loans disbursed from 1991-2019, franchises in home services had a paid in full rate of 32.9% and a charged off rate of 7.2%.
+In the SBA analysis for the 7(a) loans disbursed from 1991-2019, franchises in home services had a paid-in-full rate of 32.9% and a charged off rate of 7.2%.

 Average Home Services Franchise Industry Percentage Fees